-In our previous study5, a combination of FA, CL and rCBVmax was reported to be the best model in differentiating PsP from TP with high accuracy (AUC 0.91).
-Therefore, these three parameters were used in the present study to determine the probabilities of tumor progression of each lesion at each time point.
-These progression probabilities (PP) were computed using the regression equation described earlier 5.
-Lesions were considered as TP (predominant viable tumor) if the predictive PP was ≥ 50% and as PsP (predominant treatment effects) if predictive PP was ≤ 50%.
+In our previous study5, for patients who underwent surgery and chemoradiation therapy (CRT) and exhibited new contrast enhancing lesions on follow up imaging within six months , a combination of FA, CL and rCBVmax was reported to be the best model in differentiating PsP from TP with high accuracy (AUC 0.91).
+This model was determined based on the histological analysis of surgical samples.
+Therefore, these three parameters were used in this study to compute the progression probabilities (PP) of each lesion at each time point using the following regression equation 5:

+where 0 = -16.17, 1 = 194.01, 2 = -285.65, and 3 = 1.21.
+Lesions were considered TP (predominant viable tumor) if the predictive PP was ≥ 50% and PsP (predominant treatment effects) if predictive PP was ≤ 50%.

+In order to evaluate CAR-T treatment efficacy, we included 10 recurrent GBM patients without CAR-T therapy (Table S2) and calculated PP values.

-OS was measured from the date of CAR-T infusion to the date of death for deceased patients, or the date of last clinical follow up for surviving patients.
+OS was measured from the date of diagnosis and CAR-T infusion to the date of death for deceased patients, or the date of last clinical follow up for surviving patients.

 Results